MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-confluent-kafka.md

 ## Prerequisites

-- Access to the Fabric premium workspace with Contributor or above permissions.
+- Access to a workspace in the Fabric capacity license mode (or) the Trial license mode with Contributor or higher permissions.
 - A Confluent Cloud Kafka cluster and an API Key.
 - Your Confluent Cloud Kafka cluster must be publicly accessible and not be behind a firewall or secured in a virtual network.
 - If you don't have an eventstream, [create an eventstream](create-manage-an-eventstream.md).